jiahe2471744/ACC102/README.md

   - `popularity`: Used to filter and recommend songs that are currently popular on Spotify.

 ## Methods
-1. **Data preparation**: Load the Spotify Tracks dataset and extract key audio features and metadata.
+1. **Data Preprocessing**: Use Python to collect the raw Spotify music dataset.
+Conduct data cleaning by selecting core audio features and removing missing values.
+Perform feature transformation and tempo normalization to standardize feature scales.
-2. **Mood matching setup**: Define thresholds, ideal values, and weights for 5 mood categories (Happy, Calm, Energetic, Sad, Focus).
+2.  **Emotion Mapping Rule Definition**: Define five mood categories (Happy, Calm, Energetic, Sad, Focus).
+Set corresponding feature thresholds, ideal feature vectors, and weight configurations for each mood.
-3. **Recommendation algorithm**: Calculate weighted matching scores and cosine similarity to rank songs for the selected mood.
+3.  **Recommendation Algorithm**: Filter songs using mood-specific thresholds; calculate weighted matching scores and cosine similarity; combine scores to rank and output top-N recommendations.
-4. **Visualization**: Plot a radar chart to compare the recommended song's features with the ideal mood profile.
+4.  **Visualization**: Generate a radar chart with matplotlib to compare the top-1 recommended song’s features against the ideal mood profile.
-5. **Interactive dashboard**: Build a Streamlit UI for mood selection, recommendation generation, and result display.
+5.  **Interactive Dashboard**: Build a Streamlit web UI with mood selection, recommendation count adjustment, and dynamic display of results and visualizations.

 ## Key Findings
 - The weighted scoring and cosine similarity algorithm effectively filters songs that match different mood profiles, such as high `valence` and `danceability` for "Happy" mood.